esnme/ultramemcache/README.rst

 ultramemcache
 =============

-ultramemcache is an Ultra fast memcache client written in highly optimized C++ with Python bindings.
+*ultramemcache* is an ultra fast Memcache client written in highly optimized C++ with Python bindings.

 To install it just run Pip as usual::

     $ pip install umemcache

-ultramemcache provides a **Client** class you can use to interact with Memcache::
+*ultramemcache* provides a **Client** class you can use to interact with Memcache::

     >>> import umemcache